Jie-Bai/Rclonte-Hyperspectral-LiDAR-Waveform-Decomposition/README.md

 # Rclonte-A-Hyperspectral-LiDAR-Waveform-Decomposition
-This code is about a novel method called averaging (A) after ranking central locations of natural target echoes (Rclonte) (Rclonte-A) for full-waveform hyperspectral LiDAR data decomposition.
+This code is about Rclonte-A for full-waveform hyperspectral LiDAR data decomposition.
 Code would be available once the maunscript was undergoing the proof-check stage.